5 - The Spin Quantum Number

 Summary of The Four Quantum Numbers

-Lastly, there’s the Pauli Exclusion Principle, watching over these Quantum Numbers to make sure they behave themselves.
-No two electrons can have the same quantum mechanical state within the same atom.
+Furthermore, all atoms fall under Pauli Exclusion Principle, ensuring that no electrons within an atom have the same quantum mechanical state.
 It was the aforementioned spin quantum number that proved this; remember that the electrons in the Stern-Gerlach did not simply mix – there was a distinction between +½ and -½.
 Furthermore, given that the Principle only works with differing quantum mechanical states, only fermions follow this Principle.

 Image via futurespaceprogram